R&D tax relief, since its introduction in April 2000, is arguably the most generous set of tax rules currently on the UK statute book

 The business can supply services or products.

-The R&D expenditure must be revenue in nature, not capital.
+The R&D expenditure must be revenue in nature (whether expenses or capitalised), not capital.

 The underlying project must meet the government (BIS) definition of R&D, which is more onerous than normal product development.
 R&D, for tax purposes takes place when “a project seeks to achieve an advance in overall knowledge or capability in a field of science or technology (ie faster, more reliable, stronger, safer, simpler, lighter, cheaper, smaller, greener, smarter, healthier, cleaner) through the resolution of scientific or technological uncertainty” – an R&D claim can be made if any of your (new or improvement to existing) product, solution or internal process is based on proprietary knowledge that is not readily accessible in the market, and can only be obtained by undertaking a project in-house.